racker/salus-docs/proposals/Oracle-Monitoring/design.md

 Rackspace appears to only have Managed Oracle customers, which puts a completely different spin on our approach to this.
 Since we can rely on managed Oracle hosting we can make similar requirements of the DBA's to what EM7 has had.

-In a different vein we are going to approach this from a different paradigm to the rest of our system.
+We are going to approach this from a different paradigm to the rest of our system.
 EM7 has alarm criteria in the configuration happening on the server itself.
 We don't need to send true/false through our system but it does make sense in some of these cases to massage the data a bit more than normal on the server side (otherwise part of this turns into log monitoring).